 Where to Look for Unclaimed Money

 Currently, the government does not have one central website for finding unclaimed money by name, Social Security number, or state.
-To find unclaimed money from the government, you can check a number of sources, such as:
+To find unclaimed money from the government, start with your state.
+Then you can check a number of other sources, such as:

 States' Unclaimed Money